 EU clears state aid for ailing Polish carrier LOT

-BRUSSELS (AP) — The European Union's antitrust authority on Tuesday approved the Polish government's 200 million-euro ($270 million) bailout for its ailing national carrier, LOT airlines.
+BRUSSELS (AP) — The European Union's antitrust authority has approved the Polish government's 200 million-euro ($270 million) bailout for its ailing national carrier, LOT airlines.

 Star Alliance member LOT has been in financial difficulty for several years.
-In May 2013, the EU approved a 100 million-euro government rescue loan in exchange for a restructuring plan meant to offset any competitive advantage.
-In the plan, the airline discontinued some profitable routes and reduced capacity to trim costs.
-The Polish government then proposed the 200 million-euro capital injection to help LOT regain its long-term viability by 2015.
+In May 2013, the EU approved a 100 million-euro government rescue loan on condition the Polish government presents a sound restructuring plan.
+Poland then proposed the 200 million-euro capital injection to help LOT regain its long-term viability by 2015.

-EU antitrust chief Joaquin Almunia said LOT's "restructuring plan should make it a viable company in the near future."
+EU antitrust chief Joaquin Almunia said the "restructuring plan should make it a viable company in the near future."